-- 1.2 NDP's were introduced through the Localism Act 2011 to give local people a greater say in planning decisions that affect their area.
+- 1.1 NDP's were introduced through the Localism Act 2011 to give local people a greater say in planning decisions that affect their area.
 NDPs are neighbourhood level planning policy documents designed to reflect the needs and priorities of local communities.
-Eventually the NDP will be used to help determine planning applications in Stoke Lacy Parish. - 1.3 NDPs can identify where development should take place, set out local design principles so that buildings respond positively to local character, and protect important facilities, historic buildings, the natural environment and open spaces.
-They are an important part of our planning system because planning applications will be determined in accordance with the development plan unless material considerations indicate otherwise.
-Made (adopted) NDPs are part of the local statutory development plan for their area. - 1.4 A diagram setting out the key steps for preparing NDPs is provided in Appendix 1.
-We are at the 'Consultation on Draft Plan with Options for Site Allocations' stage. - 1.5 The NDP cannot be prepared in isolation.
-It has to have regard to national planning policies, which are set out in the National Planning Policy Framework1 and explained in Planning Practice Guidance2, and it has to be in general conformity with the adopted Herefordshire Local Plan Core Strategy 2011 - 20313.
-Policies should not duplicate or conflict with those set out in national or local planning policies.
-The NDP has to be supported by a robust technical evidence base and the process will include several further phases of informal and formal public consultation, an examination and eventually a local referendum.
-Local people will be able to vote whether their NDP should be used by Herefordshire Council to help determine planning applications in their parish.
+Eventually the NDP will be used to help determine planning applications in Stoke Lacy Parish. - 1.2 NDPs can identify where development should take place, set out local design principles so that buildings respond positively to local character, and protect important facilities, historic buildings, the natural environment and open spaces.
+They are an important part of our planning system because planning applications will be determined in accordance with the development plan1 unless material considerations indicate otherwise.
+Made (adopted) NDPs are part of the local statutory development plan for their area.